 Don't get duped:

-Elaine Blades, a senior manager of Estate & Trust Services with RBC Wealth Management says: “You can't protect yourself from everything but if you have your affairs organized and the right person appointed as your attorney for property, that can go a long way."
+Elaine Blades, senior manager at Royal Trust, says: “You can't protect yourself from everything but if you have your affairs organized and the right person appointed as your attorney for property, that can go a long way."

 The “Grandparents scam” (often referred to as the “Emergency scam”) is a particularly nefarious ruse preying on seniors.
 Typically, the con artist will call claiming to be one of the senior's grandchildren.
 They may not say their name until the grandparent does, but they will say they're in trouble — often a car accident, stuck in a foreign country, or in jail — and claim they need money immediately.
 Often, they'll request the money be sent through a money-transfer company like Western Union or Money Gram.